StorkSMS/Stork-SMS-Dapp/docs/storkai-coming-soon.md

 ---
-cover: ../.gitbook/assets/Roadmap image phase 3.png
+cover: ./.gitbook/assets/Roadmap image phase 3.png
 coverY: 0
 ---

-# Phase 3: Storkai Bot
+# StorkAI (Coming Soon)

 Transform your Stork SMS experience with conversational AI that gives you complete blockchain access through natural language.

 ## Overview

-Phase 3 introduces **Storkai**, an intelligent chat bot integrated directly into Stork SMS conversations.
+**StorkAI** is an intelligent chat bot that will be integrated directly into Stork SMS conversations.
 Manage your entire Solana experience through simple conversations - no complex interfaces or technical knowledge required.

 ## Core Features